“What kind of phone is it, Grandpa?”

-I wrote this in response to the Rochelle Wisoff-Fields photo writing challenge.
-The idea is to use the photo at the top of the page to write a piece of flash fiction no longer than 100 words.
-My story today is 98 words long.
+I wrote this for the Rochelle Wisoff-Fields photo prompt writing challenge.
+The idea is to use the image above as an inspiration for a piece of flash fiction no more than 100 words long.
+My word count is 97.

 To read more stories based on the prompt, go to InLinkz.com.